DuendeInexistente/Cirque/ShortStories/stars.md

 Lady Fireclay almost twitched, almost allowed a second of hesitation to wonder if this was a question or captious on it's own, but a lifetime of seeing her friend and confidante grow insane had taught her not to:

  "No, lord yellow."
-She said without a pause, turning the lighthouse's focal mirrors on their pivots.
+She said without a pause in spite of the heat, turning the lighthouse's focal mirrors on their pivots.
 "It's not."

 Yellow looked at -she supposed- her horn and then at the mirrors, and started climber the brickwork up to the pyre.
+"Allow me to assist."

+ "There is no need--"

+Yellow climbed the brickwork, it's legs awkward but somehow still precise and sharp, and helped her push with -even for people used to it- was a surprising amount of strength for such a little thing, the flame licking it's metal that somehow did not redden from it.
+"The mirrors have been aligned at the appropriate angle."